nokxs/iobroker-javascript-vs-code-extension/README.md

 Support (not in the listed order)
 * password protected ioBroker installations
-* creating of new scripts
 * deleting of scripts
-* multiple js-Adapter instances
 * syncing of workspace with remote scripts (correclty, delete and remove scirpts)
 * upload multiple changed scripts with an `upload all` command
 * the functions defined in global scripts